San9191/San9191/README.md

 ## Hi there 👋
 # 💫 About Me:

-Bridging the realms of Software Development and Cloud Computing.
+Navigating the realms of Software Development and Cloud Computing.

 # 💻 Tech Stack: